 For years, science and engineering educators, social scientists, industry leaders and policymakers in Massachusetts have struggled to expand and diversify the STEM workforce, each coming at the problem from different disciplinary and institutional perspectives.

-We are developing a research-practice learning community of approximately 100 people from all stakeholder groups.
 A key focus for our activities is to:

 - identify effective solutions that help students thrive as they transition from high school to higher education in technology or engineering, or from higher education to the workforce in these fields

 - replicate and scale successful solutions across institutions

 - facilitate new collaborations between practitioners and researchers that tackle knowledge gaps in computer science and engineering education, outreach, and workforce development

 Already, our network has spurred 7 working groups, which you can read about below!

 Our hope is that this state-wide network project, which we have dubbed REBLS for Research, Educator, Business Leaders, and Students network, will serve as a model for states across the nation.
 Our goal is to create an open and vibrant network that brings us out of our silos.
 We welcome new people into our network who are passionate about increasing access and opportunity for underrepresented students in computer science and engineering fields.
 If this describes you, come join us!